kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 > Thank you for calling (company name) this is Kevin.

-I acknowledge the caller’s concern and reassure them that I’m there to assist them.
+I acknowledge the caller's concern and reassure them that I'm here to assist them.

 I ask clarifying questions about their concern.

-I solve their problem.
+I solve the problem.

-When we’re done, I ask them if they need additional help.
+When we're done, I ask them if they need additional help.

 I thank them for calling.